NatyaHans/Ophiuroidea/ReadMe.md

 		- One rate for the deep, shallow, larvae et.c.
 		-AIC value: what have an impact on the morphology of the species

+> ## What needs to be done with help of Natya ##
-	5.- Morphospace
+	5.- Morphospace --- I don't know how to do this!!
 		- PcoA in R
-		- Traits: body size (range), number of papillae, scales, laps etc.
+		- Traits: body size (range), number of papillae, scales, laps, choose all the characters that are informative (5 to 10 ch)

-		- Models of trait evolution
+	6.- Continous traits
+	 We’ll start by loading in a phylogenetic tree and data into R. Using the function OUwie() from the R package OUwie, we will compare the fit of different models: one rate (sigma squared) Brownian motion (BM) model (BM1); a two-rates BM model (BMS); a Ornstein-Ulhenbeck (OU) model with a single optimum for all species (OU1); a OU model different state means (theta) and a single alpha and sigma squared acting all regimes (OUM); a OU model that assumes different optima (theta) as well as sigma squared (OUMV); a OU model that assumes different optima (theta) as well as alpha (OUMA); a OU model that assumes different optima (theta) as well as sigma squared and alpha (OUMVA).
+	 We’ll be using published data for damselfishes.
+	- Packages in R: OUwie, phytools and geiger
-			OUI- univarate data / mvMorph- multivariate data
+	- OUI- univarate data / mvMorph- multivariate data - In this case I need to use mvmorph

-> ## PART II:  Divergence times estimation (cannot be done until we get the alignments)
-> ### Aim 1: Determining relationships among living species, so branch lengths can be transformed using either a) strict or b) relaxed clock model.

->	 - Data needed: Molecular sequence data (so we only get relative ages-since no geolofical info is provided)
->         - Ask Tania's Collaborators for their molecular seq alignments they used for the tree( that was built in BEAST?
-> ### Aim 2: Using fossil records to calibrate absolute times a) node dating b) fossilized birth death process
-> ### Aim 3: Total evidence dating (requires fossil information -ask Tania if she has it)

-> # Pipeline for Brittle Star Project 2 (Species Complex)
+# Pipeline for Chapter 2 (Species Complex- Cryptic species)
-> ## Data collected: Morphological character data and COI, ITS, 16S, 28S)
+> ## Data collected: Morphological character data and COI, ITS, 16S, 28S
->       - Made gene trees using RAxML
->       - Made species tree(concatenated alignments/supermatrix) using RAxML
->       - Need to do Species Delimitation : ABGD and GMYC
+	- Total of sequences: xxx / xx outgroup
+	- Already Done: Species tree (concatenated alignments/supermatrix) - Beast (Tania)
+	-Outpout: species tree (ultrametric tree) performed in Beast
+	- Already Done: IQtree (concatenated aligngments)- Tania

-> What needs to be done with help of Natya
+> ## What needs to be done with help of Natya ##
+	- Partition finder or Jmodel test for best model
+    	- Species Delimitation : ABGD, GMYC, Stacey (*Beast)

+	- PCA for the morphological characters (8 ch. including the lateral arm plate data, size: disc diameter vs arm lenght)

 # References:
 1. [Antitropical distributions and species delimitation in a group of ophiocomid brittle stars(Echinodermata: Ophiuroidea: Ophiocomidae)](https://www.sciencedirect.com/science/article/pii/S1055790314001857)